-SD card not showing up
+SD card not showing up: solutions to try

 While many of us use a smartphone as our main camera and video camera, lots of people, especially those who are more serious about video and photography, still use dedicated cameras.
 Those cameras store images and video on SD cards, and to access them, you need to plug the SD card into your Mac.
 There was a time when most Macs came with SD card readers, but now only the Mac Studio and MacBook Pro have them.
 If you want to use an SD card with a different Mac, you’ll need an external card reader or a hub or dock with a card reader built into this device.
 However you connect them, SD cards normally just work.
 But what do you do when an SD card is not showing up on your Mac?
 We’ll tell you all you need to know.